-In session, I asked Kate for some examples of times in her life when she was good enough.
+In the session, I asked Kate for some examples of times in her life when she was good enough.
 She found this difficult to answer.
-I asked her as a 45-year-old woman, has she worked all her adult life and she replied yes.
-She had interviewed for all those positions and was successful at interview.
-I explained these were examples of being good enough, and as this stage it does not matter whether she feels good enough, only to be open to the possibility that during her working life, she has been good enough.
+As a 45-year-old woman, I asked her if she has worked all her adult life, and she replied yes.
+She had interviewed for all those positions and was successful at the interview.
+I explained these were examples of being good enough, and at this stage, it does not matter whether she feels good enough, only to be open to the possibility that she has been good enough during her working life.

 Even though Kate did not believe that these behavioural experiments would work, she agreed to look for evidence during the week she was good enough.
 I explained not to look for perfection and to look at all aspects of her life.

-Good enough mother.
+Good enough, mother.
 Kate has two children who are doing well in school.
-She could acknowledge that she kept them well fed, took them to school and collected them, helped with homework, and technically she was a good enough mother.
+She could acknowledge that she kept them well fed, took them to school, collected them, helped with homework, and was technically a good enough mother.
 She believed this 50%, as she still noted she was not perfect!

 Good enough in her job.
 Kate has been in her current job for 10 years, during which time she has been promoted twice.
 She agreed that this suggested she was good enough at her job.

-Kate continued with this behavioural experiment while we worked on her constant worrying and predicting that she would not get the job.
+Kate continued with this behavioural experiment while working on her constant worrying and predicting that she would not get the job.

 Worrying prevents something bad from happening.